Monstrous M-theory: Monstrous Dilatonic Gravity in

-The \textit{weak }$\mathbf{\lambda }$-triality $\mathbb{\tilde{T}}_{\mathbf{ \lambda }}$ (\ref{1})-(\ref{1'}) of $\mathfrak{so}_{24}$ allows to move among such four subgroups (within the same group).
-The theories belonging to each of such four subgroups will share the same split of the massless degrees of freedom into bosonic and fermionic ones, respectively specified by the numbers $B$ and $F$.
-Each of such four subgroups is a set of a varying number of theories, which will be labelled in lowercase Latin letters : $i$, $ii$, $iii$, etc. Such theories will be connected by the action of the bosonic \textit{weak }duality $\mathbb{B}$ (\ref{3})-(\ref{3''} ) of $\mathfrak{so}_{24}$, and thus they will differ for the content of 5-form $\wedge ^{5}$ and 4-form $\wedge ^{4}$ (potential) fields.
+The\textit{\ }$\mathbf{\lambda }$-triality $\mathbb{\tilde{T}}_{\mathbf{ \lambda }}$ (\ref{1})-(\ref{1'}) of $\mathfrak{so}_{24}$ allows to move among such four subgroups (within the same group).
+The theories belonging to each of such four subgroups will share the same split of the massless degrees of freedom into bosonic and fermionic ones, respectively specified, as above, by the numbers $B$ and $F$.
+Each of such four subgroups is a set of a varying number of theories, which will be labelled in lowercase Latin letters : $i$, $ii$, $iii$, etc. Such theories will be connected by the action of the bosonic map $\mathcal{B}$ (\ref{3})-(\ref{3''}) of $\mathfrak{ so}_{24}$, and thus they will differ for the content of 5-form $\wedge ^{5}$ and 4-form $\wedge ^{4}$ (potential) fields.

 \textit{Modulo} all possibilities arising from the combinations of (\ref {poss1})-(\ref{poss3}), the classification of \textit{Monstrous gravity} theories in $25+1$ space-time dimensions is as follows.